The Simplicial Cylinder DG Ring: Introduction

-Keller homotopies are encoded by DG ring homomorphisms $f_{\ga} : A \to \opn{Cyl}_{\mrm{Kel}}(B)$, where $\opn{Cyl}_{\mrm{Kel}}(B)$ is the {\em Keller cylinder DG ring} associated to $B$.
-Some texts, including \cite{Ta}, refer to this DG ring as the {\em path object} associated to $B$.
-The notions mentioned above will be recalled in Section \ref{sec:prelims-dg} of the paper.
+The {\em Keller cylinder DG ring} $\opn{Cyl}_{\mrm{Ke}}(B)$ is recalled in Definitions \ref{dfn:332}.
+Keller homotopies $\ga : f_0 \twoto f_1$ are encoded by DG ring homomorphisms $g : A \to \opn{Cyl}_{\mrm{Ke}}(B)$.
+These ideas were also introduced in the paper \cite{Ke1}, and we review them in Section \ref{sec:prelims-dg} of the paper.
+Some texts, including \cite{Ta}, refer to $\opn{Cyl}_{\mrm{Ke}}(B)$ as the {\em path object} associated to $B$.